Lisa Park (artist)

+Lisa Park (born 1987) is a Korean-American artist and lecturer in the Fine Arts & Design department of the Stuart Weitzman School of Design at the University of Pennsylvania.

+Early life and education
-Lisa Park is an interdisciplinary artist living in New York City and Seoul, South Korea.

-She received her BFA in Fine Arts Media from the Art Center College of Design, Pasadena, California.
-She also holds an MPS from the Interactive Telecommunications Program (ITP) at New York University’s Tisch School of the Arts.
+Lisa Park was born in Boston, United States, but spent her formative years being raised in Seoul, South Korea.
+She earned her BFA degree from the Art Center College of Design in Pasadena, California.
+Additionally, she holds a MPS degree from the Interactive Telecommunications Program (ITP) at the New York University Tisch School of the Arts.

 Career

+Her works include "Eunoia" and "Eunoia II," which are interactive installation and performance pieces where the artist utilizes a brainwave sensor to visualize real-time pools of water based on her thoughts.

-On her own website, Lisa Park said she "has been working with biofeedback devices (heart rate sensors, commercial brainwave headsets) to display auditory and visual representations of physiological measurements.
+Park "has been working with biofeedback devices (heart rate sensors, commercial brainwave headsets) to display auditory and visual representations of physiological measurements.
 These performances explored the possibilities of self-monitoring her physical and psychological states."

-For example, she did some works visualizing emotive states and the subconscious.
-In Eunoia and Eunoia II, she controlled pools of water with her brain-waves.
 This was done by using electroencephalography (E.E.G.) data to create sound-waves which were pushed through pools of water, causing them to ripple.
 Park sat in the center of the pools as this occurred.

 For Eunoia, Park separated the E.E.G. data into five emotions, each of which fed into one of five pools of water.
 For Eunoia II, she expanded her conception of brain activity to cover forty-eight pools of water, matching the forty-eight emotions described by philosopher Baruch Spinoza.
-Also, while Park strove to control her emotions in Eunoia in order to keep the pools of water still, she changed her approach in Eunoia II to focus on expressing emotions.
+While Park strove to control her emotions in Eunoia in order to keep the pools of water still, she changed her approach in Eunoia II to focus on expressing emotions.

-She collaborated with fellow student Adria Navarro to create "I Wish I Said Hello," a work that used physical locations mentioned in classifieds such as Craigslist to map out places where people missed connecting with each other.

-In 2017 she participated in "Flatland: A Journey of Many Dimensions", a group exhibition at the Mana Contemporary in Miami, Florida.
+Another installation piece, titled "Blooming," was commissioned by Nokia Bell Labs and supported by New Museum's NEW INC. This interactive audiovisual installation features a life-sized digital cherry blossom tree that blossoms in real-time in response to participants' skin-to-skin contact.